 - Illegal acts

 - Insurrection, invasion, rebellion, or revolt

 - Civil, chemical, biological, or nuclear war

-While there seems to be a lot that pet insurance just won’t cover, there may be circumstances when it can be the right choice.
-Arm yourself with a list of what you and your pet may need help with as you navigate the many pet insurance policies vying for your business, and ask questions to be sure the policy you choose is the right one for you.
+While there seems to be a lot that pet health insurance just won’t cover, there may be circumstances when it can be the right choice.
+Arm yourself with a list of what you and your pet may need help with as you navigate the many pet health insurance policies vying for your business, and ask questions to be sure the policy you choose is the right one for you.